 Move Keys are key combinations that move the foreground window around on the desktop.
 You can enable or disable these hotkeys using the "Move Keys" setting.
-See Hotkeys and Gestures (on page 127).
+See Hotkeys and Gestures (on page 170).

 Hotkey Function

-Ctrl + Alt + Shift + 🗲 When there are two monitors connected, move the window to the other monitor.
+Ctrl + Alt + Shift + When there are two monitors connected, move the window to the other

-Ctrl + Alt + Shift + →
+Ctrl + Alt + Shift + → monitor.

+Ctrl + Alt + 1

-Ctrl + Alt + 1 Move the window to the screen edge in the specified direction on the monitor.
+Ctrl + Alt + ◀ Move the window to the screen edge in the specified direction on the

-Ctrl + Alt + ♥

-Ctrl + Alt +
+Ctrl + Alt + monitor.

 Ctrl + Alt + →

+Ctrl + Alt + 1 (on the keypad)

-Ctrl + Alt + 1 (on the keypad) Move the window to the screen corner in the specified direction on the monitor.
+Ctrl + Alt + 3 (on the keypad) Move the window to the screen corner in the specified direction on the

-Ctrl + Alt + 3 (on the keypad)

-Ctrl + Alt + 7 (on the keypad)
+Ctrl + Alt + 7 (on the keypad) monitor.

 Ctrl + Alt + 9 (on the keypad)

-Ctrl + Shift + 1 Move the window, in the specified direction, to the nearest edge, which is one of the following: Borders of another window Monitor edges in the dual-monitor configuration Desktop boundaries
+Ctrl + Shift + 1 Move the window, in the specified direction, to the nearest edge, which is one

-Ctrl + Shift + U
+Ctrl + Shift + U of the following: Borders of another window Monitor edges in the dual-monitor configuration Desktop boundaries

-Ctrl + Shift +
+Ctrl + Shift + 🗲

 Ctrl + Shift + →

-Ctrl + Windows + 1 Enlarge the window in the specified direction until its border touches the
+Ctrl + Windows + 🏠 Enlarge the window in the specified direction until its border touches the nearest edge, which is one of the following: Borders of another window Monitor edges in the dual-monitor configuration

-Ctrl + Windows + $lacksquare$ nearest edge, which is one of the following: Borders of another window
+Ctrl + Windows + U

-Monitor edges in the dual-monitor configuration

-Ctrl + Windows + ← Desktop boundaries
+Ctrl + Windows + € Desktop boundaries

-Note: If the window border already aligns with the screen edge, the window size shrinks instead.
+CITT WINDOWS T Note: If the window border already aligns with the screen edge, the window size shrinks instead.

 Ctrl + Windows + →

-Hotkey Function

-Alt + Windows + 1 Shrink the window in the specified direction until its border touches the nearest edge, which is one of the following: Borders of another window Monitor edges in the dual-monitor configuration

-Alt + Windows + ♥
+Hotkey Function Alt + Windows + 1 Shrink the window in the specified direction until its border touches the Alt + Windows + ↓ nearest edge, which is one of the following: Borders of another window Monitor edges in the dual-monitor configuration Alt + Windows + Desktop boundaries Note: If no nearest edges are found in the specified direction, the window size is halved instead.

-Alt + Windows + 🗲 Desktop boundaries

-Note: If no nearest edges are found in the specified direction, the window size is halved instead.

 Alt + Windows + →